Alex313031/Thorium-Special/README.md

 Releases will have the architecture name in the name and the .deb package to differentiate them.

-&ndash; NEW: Thorium Special now has Raspberry Pi builds for ARM32.
-The tags will have ARM32 in the name.
+&ndash; NEW: Thorium Special now has Raspberry Pi builds for ARM32/ARM64 for the Pi 3/3B/3b+ and Pi 4, respectively.
+The tags will have ARM32 or ARM64 in the name.
-&ndash; NEW: Thorium Special now has experimental Android builds for ARM64/ARM32.
-The tags will have Android in the name.

 ## Building